sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/rna_seq_advanced_tutorial.md

 ## Section 5.
 Quantification (Counting reads in features)

 In order to test for differential expression, we need to count up how many times each "feature" is observed is each sample.
+The goal of such operations is to produce a *count table* such as that shown below.
 We can then apply statistical tests to these data

 ![](media/counts.png)